 Two of the leading forces behind the packaging shift initiative, our Executive Chef Stefan Niemczyk and Operations Lead Steve Seeger share a bit more about the process leading up to the transition and what it means for you, your food, and ultimately – our environment.

-Note: our new packaging is currently live in our West Coast locations, and coming soon to the DFW and DMV areas.
-Stay tuned!
+Note: our new packaging is currently live in our West Coast locations and DFW.
+Coming soon to the DMV area, stay tuned!

 SO, WHY CHANGE FROM CURRENT PACKAGING?

 Long story short – it’s the right thing to do.
 As leaders in the prepared meals space we wanted to set the standard for others to follow while simultaneously addressing an ongoing concern that our customers voiced.